Triana, Seville: History

 Since Triana is close to the Guadalquivir River, the neighbourhood was frequently devastated by flooding, as it had no levees to hold back the rising waters.
 During these periodic floods, the inhabitants had to take refuge at the Castillo de San Jorge and the Church of Santa Ana.
 The historically worst floods occurred in 1435, 1440, 1545, and 1554.
 The reconstruction of the Guadalquivir channel system during the second half of the 20th century finally eliminated this hazard.

 Triana was traditionally populated by sailors and potters, construction workers and artisans, with many bull-fighters and Flamenco singers and dancers living in the neighbourhood as well.
 Triana was also home to a large population of Romani people, concentrated in the street called the Cava de los Gitanos (now the Pagés del Corro), but they were displaced during the redevelopment projects of the 1970s.

 Main streets, museums and landmarks

 Triana is connected to Seville by the Isabel II bridge (popularly known as Puente de Triana) constructed between 1845 and 1852 by Gustavo Steinacher and Ferdinand Bennetot.
-It has on its west side a small Neo-Mudéjar chapel built by Aníbal González in 1927; both together constitute the most recognised symbol of the neighborhood.
+It has on its west side a small Neo-Mudéjar chapel built by Aníbal González in 1927; both together constitute the most recognised symbol of the neighbourhood.
 They were declared a national monument in 1976 after a proposal to demolish them was defeated.

 The Triana market, built in 2005 in the Moorish Revival style, is located on the southern side of the bridge.
 The foundations of the Castillo de San Jorge may be seen in the basement of this building, which is now home to educational exhibits relating to the history of the Inquisition.